 3 ways to get Sales Managers to change the habits of ‘A’ players

-- Ride with your ‘A’ players in the field.
+1. Ride with your ‘A’ players in the field.
 This may seem obvious but finish reading this blog, call up your ‘A’ players and put a date in the calendar with them NOW.
 Spend the quality time with them.
 Don’t just ride to one customer and then leave; complete the whole day.
 And evaluate them with a Field Ride form.
 We call ours a DILO (Day in the Life of).
 Download a copy of it here.

-- Develop individual change management plans around new processes.
+2. Develop individual change management plans around new processes.
 New processes, systems or changes will always have a dip in productivity.
 The severity of productivity loss and length of time of the dip is up to you.
 Customizing an individual change management plan for each ‘A’ player will allow that individual to understand and adopt the process, system or change.
 If you try and slam the person into the overall system, you might get a resignation email from them shortly.

-- Be very consistent with your interactions.
+3. Be very consistent with your interactions.
 Cadence is the key with ‘A’ players.
 Planning to have a one on one with them, placing a DILO on the calendar and keeping the date or at least setting a weekly catch up call is critical.
 They think they really don’t need you.
 And they will tell you everything is great. ”No Worries boss” is a phrase I hear a lot.
 Don’t buy it for a second.
 All ‘A’ players love the attention.
 Consistency with them is king.

 Homer Gray demonstrates these abilities as a sales manager.
 I remember when I promoted Homer to the SM role.
 He took over for a team that consistently achieved their quota.
 In fact, they were the best sales team in the country.
 Homer made sure he spent time with his ‘A’ players.
 He rode in the field, never missed a one on one session and helped those ‘A’ players when we rolled out a new sales process.
 It wasn’t easy with those great sales reps.
 But Homer didn’t say ‘Don’t worry, you do a great job, so using this process is optional.’
 Instead, he created a separate plan for each individual on his team.
-This plan helped the implement the new process by allowing the ‘A’ player to get some quick wins using part of the process.
+This plan helped them implement the new process by allowing the ‘A’ player to experience quick wins using part of the process.
 These quick wins helped change his attitude.
 Instead of cherry picking the process, the ‘A’ player commits to using the entire process and shortens the change management process.